jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 The common pool must *not* be used for blocking calls, see [Be Aware of ForkJoinPool#commonPool()](https://dzone.com/articles/be-aware-of-forkjoinpoolcommonpo)
 **Solution:** For remote/blocking calls: Use a dedicated thread pool with enough threads to get proper parallelism independent of the number of cores.
 For pure CPU processing: use ordinary sequential streaming unless the work takes more than about 0,1 ms in sequential form and proves to be faster with parallelization.
-So only for large collections and much processing without having to wait.</description>
+So only for large collections and much processing without having to wait.
 **Rule name:** AvoidParallelStreamWithCommonPool
 **Example:**
 ```java